robocup-junior/onstage/docs/source/resources/organizers/venue_layout/public_area_layout.rst

    Exemplary timer screen layout

 **Alternative to TV screen:**
-Two sports timers with remote control from the judges table
+Two sports timers that can be remotely controlled from the judges' table

 .. figure:: /_static/resources/organizers/sports_timer.webp
    :figwidth: 50%